idvorkin/idvorkin.github.io/_d/time_off.md

 ### Can you have too much time off?

-Need to explore furthor, from [this study](https://www.apa.org/pubs/journals/releases/psp-pspp0000391.pdf):
+Need to explore further, from [this study](https://www.apa.org/pubs/journals/releases/psp-pspp0000391.pdf):

-Many people living in modern society feel like they do not have enough time and are constantly searching for more.
+_Many people living in modern society feel like they do not have enough time and are constantly searching for more.
 But is having limited discretionary time actually detrimental?
 And can there be downsides of having too much discretionary time?
 We find a negative quadratic relationship between discretionary time and subjective well-being.
-These results show that having too little time is indeed linked to lower subjective well-being caused by stress, having more time does not continually translate to greater subjective well-being.
+These results show that having too little time is indeed linked to lower subjective well-being caused by stress, having more time does not continually translate to greater subjective well-being._

-Having an abundance of discretionary time is sometimes even linked to lower subjective well-being because of a lacking sense of productivity.
-In such cases, the negative effect of having too much discretionary time can be attenuated when people spend this time on productive activities.
+_Having an abundance of discretionary time is sometimes even linked to lower subjective well-being because of a lacking sense of productivity.
+In such cases, the negative effect of having too much discretionary time can be attenuated when people spend this time on productive activities._